rojenwai/DSGF-LandslideEarlyWarningSystem-Showcase/README.md

 ## Repository Notice

-This repository is intended to showcase the architecture, research, methodology, and achievements of DSGF-LEWS.
+This repository serves as a public showcase of the DSGF-LEWS research, architecture, methodology, achievements, and system design.

-The source code is not publicly available due to ongoing research, development, and future deployment considerations.
+Source code and implementation details are not publicly available due to ongoing patent filing and intellectual property considerations.

 ---